kaz-utashiro/optex-rpn/README.md

     optex -Mrpn command ...

+# VERSION

+Version 1.01

 # DESCRIPTION

-**rpn** is a filter module for **optex** command which detect command arguments which look like Reverse Polish Notation, and replace it by the result of calculation.
+**rpn** is a filter module for **optex** command to detect arguments which look like Reverse Polish Notation (RPN), and replace them by the result of calculation.

 See [Math::RPN](https://metacpan.org/pod/Math::RPN) for Reverse Polish Noatation detail.

+Since RPN part requires two terms at least,

+    optex -Mrpn echo RAND

+print just "RAND".
+Use something like `RAND,0+` to get random number.

 # EXAMPLE

 Prevent macOS to suspend for 5 hours.

-    $ optex -Mrpn caffeinate -d -t '3600,5,*'
+    $ optex -Mrpn caffeinate -d -t 3600,5*

 # INSTALL